 About the Code

 Official statistics are an essential public asset.
 They provide a window on society, the economy and on the work and performance of government.
-They are fundamental to the judgments and decisions made by the public, by government and by an enormous range of other organisations.
+They are fundamental to the judgements and decisions made by the public, by government and by an enormous range of other organisations.

 The Code of Practice for Statistics plays an essential role in ensuring that statistics published by government inspire public confidence through demonstrating trustworthiness, and providing high-quality statistics that enhance public value.